-Out by a qualified drainage engineer must be submitted to and approved by the Local Planning Authority.
+29. Prior to the first occupation of the development a verification report carried out by a qualified drainage engineer must be submitted to and approved by the Local Planning Authority.
 This must demonstrate that the drainage system has been constructed as per the agreed scheme (or detail any minor variations), provide the details of any management company and state the national grid reference of any key drainage elements (surface water attenuation devices/area, flow restriction devices and outfalls) and confirm any defects have been rectified.